-We could also experiment with stroke styles as did Markosian et al. [7].
+We could also experiment with stroke styles as did Markosian et al [7].

-3.5.2.
-Interior shading
+4.5.2.
+Interior Shading

-Interior shading strokes are drawn using a very simple lighting model - we assume that the light in the scene is arriving from behind the virtual camera and that the surface is diffuse, so that the illumination is proportional to the dot-product of the view direction and the (unit) surface normal.
+Interior shading strokes are drawn using a very simple lighting model - we assume that the light in the scene is arriving from behind the virtual camera, and that the surface is diffuse, so that the illumination is proportional to the dot-product of the view direction and the (unit) surface normal.
 At interior points, when a ray strikes the surface, we immediately compute the gradient at the intersection point so that we can start searching for a silhouette.
 We use this computed gradient to determine two additional things:

-- the direction $\mathbf{v} \times \nabla f$ that is tangent to the curve of constant illumination (isophote), and - the lightness s of the surface $(\frac{\mathbf{v} \cdot \nabla f}{\|\nabla f\|})$ at the intersection point.
+- the direction $v \times \nabla f$ that's tangent to the curve of constant illumination (isophote), and - the lightness s of the surface $\left(\frac{v \cdot \nabla f}{\|\nabla f\|}\right)$ at the intersection point.

 These "free" shading lines accumulate as rays are shot at the surface in search of silhouette edges, and help convey the interior shape of the surface.
-See Figure 9.
+See Figure 10.